Pan Am Flight 73: Demand for pilot

-The Pakistani unit responsible for taking the plane was the Special Services Group (SSG) which was led by Brig.
-Tariq Mahmud.
-The group closed in on the aircraft after the power unit went out but didn't begin storming the plane until they heard shots fired from within the plane.
+The Pakistani unit responsible for retaking the plane was the Special Service Group (SSG) which was led by Brig.
+Tariq Mehmood.
+The SSG Commandos closed in on the aircraft after the power unit went out but did not begin storming the plane until they heard shots fired from within the plane.
 By the time the commandos reached the plane, many passengers had already begun escaping.

 There are some inconsistencies regarding the Pakistani Army's reported response to the generator dying.
 This confusion was later attributed to a rush by officials to take credit for a successful assault on the hijackers followed by a walking-back of statements once the death toll of the tragedy became clear.

 Passengers

 The 365 total passengers plus crew on Pan Am 73 were citizens of 14 different countries.
 Citizens of India represented roughly 27% of the people on board the flight, and 24% of those killed.
 Citizens of three countries — India, Italy, and the United Kingdom — together represented the bulk (71%) of those killed.